+John Vatovec Non-Executive Director and Chairperson

-John Vatovec Marcos Marcou Robert Salter
+Marcos Marcou Non-Executive Director Robert Salter Non-Executive Director

-NAMES, QUALIFICATIONS AND EXPERIENCE

-JOHN VATOVEC (NON-EXECUTIVE DIRECTOR AND CHAIRPERSON)

-In office since 18 December 2020
+INFORMATION ON DIRECTORS

-John Vatovec has over 37 years' experience in equity capital markets, hedge funds and portfolio management.
+Name: JOHN VATOVEC Title Mr Age: 62 Qualifications: Bachelor of Commerce majoring in Accounting and Finance from the University of NSW and is a graduate of the Securities Institute of Australia (FINSIA), and holds FINRA Qualifications (Series, 7, 24 and 63).
+Experience and expertise: John Vatovec has over 39 years' experience in equity capital markets, hedge funds and portfolio management.
 John has a long-established network in Australasia amongst corporates, investment banks, hedge fund managers and family offices.
 John commenced his career at Prudential Portfolio Managers progressing through various analyst and senior portfolio management roles, before moving to Macquarie Bank where he held senior roles within Macquarie Equities.
 John was responsible for launching and building Macquarie's Asian equity broking business as well as being responsible for global hedge fund client management.
 John then moved to Lowy Funds Group as a Senior Fund Manager and Investment Committee member for six years, before being appointed a Non-Executive Director of Van Eyck 3 Pillars, a listed investment company.
 John then established MAP Capital Advisors NSW where he has been involved in numerous capital raising and advisory mandates.

-John holds a Bachelor of Commerce majoring in Accounting and Finance from the University of NSW and is a graduate of the Securities Institute of Australia (FINSIA), and holds FINRA Qualifications (Series, 7, 24 and 63).

-MARCOS MARCOU (NON-EXECUTIVE DIRECTOR)

-In office since 18 December 2020

-Marcos has over 30 years' experience in leading and advising on mergers and acquisitions, corporate strategy, governance, private equity raising and investments.
+Interests in shares: 5,000 fully paid ordinary shares Name: MARCOS MARCOU Title Mr Age: 66 Qualifications: Bachelor of Arts (University of Melbourne) and a Master of Business Administration (Swinburne University of Technology)a Experience and expertise: Marcos has over 32 years' experience in leading and advising on mergers and acquisitions, corporate strategy, governance, private equity raising and investments.
 Marcos has held a number of senior management positions in the telecommunications, technology and resources sectors with Benchmark Factory - NASDAQ:DELL (USA), SpeedCast - ASX:SDA (Hong Kong), Damovo-Ericsson - NASDAQ:ERIC (Australia) and Deloitte Consulting (Australia & Hong Kong) specialising in corporate strategy, and mergers and acquisitions.
 Recently, Marcos also held the role of Executive Director and Company Secretary at Kazakhstan Potash Corporation Limited (ASX:KPC).
 Prior to this, Marcos was joint founder and Director of MAP Capital Advisors, a boutique corporate advisory and funds management business.

-Marcos holds a Bachelor of Arts (University of Melbourne) and a Master of Business Administration (Swinburne University of Technology).
+Interests in shares: 5,000 fully paid ordinary shares

-DIRECTORS (CONTINUED)
+INFORMATION ON DIRECTORS (CONTINUED)